-Our net tangible book value as of December 31, 2014 was approximately US\$ per ordinary share and US\$ per ADS.
-Net tangible book value represents the amount of total tangible assets, minus the amount of total liabilities.
+Our net tangible book value as of March 31, 2017 was approximately US\$(32.85) per ordinary share and US\$ per ADS.
+Net tangible book value represents the amount of total consolidated tangible assets, minus the amount of total consolidated liabilities and mezzanie equity.
+As of March 31, 2017, we do not have any intangible assets or goodwill, therefore our total consolidated tangible assets is equivalent to our total consolidated assets.
 Net tangible book value per ordinary share represents the amount of net tangible value divided by the total number of ordinary shares outstanding.
 Dilution is determined by subtracting net tangible book value per ordinary share from the assumed public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after December 31, 2014, other than to give effect to our issuance and sale of ADSs in this offering, at an assumed initial public offering price of US\$ per ADS, the mid-point of the estimated public offering price range, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), our pro forma net tangible book value as of December 31, 2014 would have been US\$ per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$ per ADS.
-This represents an immediate increase in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after March 31, 2017, other than to give effect to our issuance and sale of ADSs in this offering, at an assumed initial public offering price of US\$ per ADS, the mid-point of the estimated public offering price range, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the overallotment option is not exercised), our pro forma net tangible book value as of March 31, 2017 would have been US\$ per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$ per ADS.
+This represents an immediate increase in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per ordinary share is US\$ and all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per ordinary share is uss and all ADSs are exchanged for ordinary shares:

-Per Ordinary Share Per ADS Assumed initial public offering price per ordinary share US\$ US\$ Net tangible book value per ordinary share as of December 31, 2014 US\$ US\$ Pro forma net tangible book value per ordinary share after giving effect to the conversion of our preferred shares US\$ US\$ Amount of accretion in pro forma net tangible book value per ordinary share due to the conversion of our preferred shares US\$ US\$ Amount of dilution in net tangible book value per ordinary share to new investors in the offering US\$ US\$ Amount of dilution in net tangible book value per ADS to new investors in the offering US\$ US\$
+rdinary nare Per ADS Assumed initial public offering price per ordinary share US\$ US\$ Net tangible book value per ordinary share as of March 31, 2017 US\$ (32.85) US\$ Pro forma net tangible book value per ordinary share after giving effect to the conversion of our preferred shares US\$ 2.30 US\$ Amount of dilution in net tangible book value per ordinary share to new investors in the offering US\$ US\$ Amount of dilution in net tangible book value per ADS to new investors in the offering US\$ US\$ Pro forma as adjusted net tangible book value per share after giving effect to (i) the automatic conversion of all of issued and outstanding redeemable convertible preferred shares into ordinary shares and (ii) the issuance of LIO. ordinary shares in the form of ADSs in this offering US\$ US\$